 Olive trees themselves have been around for many thousands of years.
 With a long history dating back to ancient civilizations, olive oil is even considered to be one of the most important Bible foods.
 It’s a staple of the Mediterranean Diet and has been included in the diets of some of the world’s healthiest, longest-living people for centuries — like those living in the blue zones.
+Why?
+Because olive oil benefits are extensive and amazing.

 Olive oil is made from the fruit of the olive tree, which is naturally high in healthy fatty acids.
 There are several types of olive oil on the market today, including extra virgin olive oil, virgin olive oil and regular olive oil — but research shows that extra virgin olive oil benefits are more abundant than the other varieties.